RichardLitt/awesome-docs/README.md

  * [Readme.io](https://readme.io/) This company focuses on making your docs as beautiful as possible, and as easy as possible.
 They're responsive and I find that their examples are well thought out.
  * [Swagger.io](http://swagger.io/) Brilliant resources to help make your in-code comments turn into beautiful docs by having an interoperable standard.
 A huge community has been built around them, too.
  * [Documentationjs](https://github.com/documentationjs/documentation) This looks fairly good, and is starting to mature.
 Their integrations look pretty fantastic, too.
 Only for js.
+ * [ExDoc](https://github.com/elixir-lang/ex_doc) ExDoc produces HTML and online documentation for Elixir projects.
+They are from my knowledge the best auto generated docs any language has.
+[Example](http://elixir-lang.org/docs/master/elixir/Kernel.html). ~[@Dignifiedquire](https://github.com/Dignifiedquire)

 ### Articles about best practices